lobeserge/StreamAPI/README.md

 ```

 ### Example 6: Handling a Comparator  with lambda expression:
-for this example we refer to the package lobe.lambdacomparator and we see how handling a list of student and sorting with comparator using lambda expression is way easier . in snippet from the code is given below :
+for this example we refer to the package lobe.lambdacomparator and we see how handling a list of student and sorting with comparator using lambda expression is way easier .
+A snippet from the code is given below :
   ```
   //sort students by name
    student.sort(Comparator.comparing(e->e.getName()));